spo0ds/Deep-Dive-into-DEFI/Day65/Day65.md

 ```solidity
 require(either(dart >= 0, wish(w, msg.sender)), "Vat/not-allowed-w");
 ```
+You can't put in massive negative dart for kicks but you're going to need wish between w and the sender.

+w is the one who stands to lose if the amount of dai goes down.

 Either change in debt should be >=0 or address w should be allowed to modify vault.

 ```solidity
 require(either(urn.art == 0, tab >= ilk.dust), "Vat/dust");
 ```
+It's just checking that the debt is wither 0 or it's more than there's like sort of small dust amount left in the urn.

+Non-dusty amount because it's not worth it for anyone to liquidate so no one's ever going to bother for it.It just ends of being kind of like dead.

 Either normalized outstanding stablecoin debt should be 0 or tab calculated above should be greater then or equals to the minimum possible debt of the vault.